 The Workshop for Decision Makers on Geothermal Projects and their Management was held in Kenya in 2005 as a contribution towards realizing the objectives of the UN Millennium Development Goals (MDGs) (Georgsson, 2010).
-It was followed up by annual short courses focusing on surface exploration for geothermal resources, held in Kenya in cooperation with Kenya Electricity Generating Company Ltd. (KenGen) and later Geothermal Development Company Ltd. (GDC) over the period 2006-2015 as shown in Table 10.
-The Short Course on Geothermal Project Management and Development, held in Uganda in 2008, was also a part of the MDG series of short courses for Africa.
-The workshop and short courses were attended by 554 participants from 21 countries in Africa, in addition to Yemen, over the period 2006-2015.
-The participation is broken down by country in Table 11.
-The publishing of papers in association with the courses has allowed UNU-GTP to build an extensive collection of lectures and papers on geothermal development, which have contributed to the possibility of offering customer designed training.
+It was followed up by annual Short Courses focusing on surface exploration for geothermal resources, held in Kenya in cooperation with Kenya Electricity Generating Company Ltd. (KenGen) and later Geothermal Development Company Ltd. (GDC) over the period 2006-2015.
+An addition was the Short Course on Geothermal Project Management and Development, held in Uganda in 2008, which was also a part of the MDG Short Course Series for Africa.
+The Workshop and Short Courses were attended by 554 participants from 21 countries in Africa, in addition to Yemen, over the period 2006-2015.
+The publishing of papers in association with the courses has allowed UNU-GTP to build an extensive collection of lectures and papers on geothermal development, which have contributed to the possibility of offering tailored training.
 The papers have been published on CDs and are openly available on UNU-GTP's website: www.unugtp.is.
+For further information on the MDG Short Course Series, see Haraldsson (2018), and Haraldsson and Georgsson (2018).